katherine983/pyusm/README.md

 # pyusm
 Python package implementing and expanding on the universal sequence mapping tools created by S. Vinga and J. Almeida and referenced in [1](#1) [2](#2) [3](#3).

+For in-depth explanation of the package functions including theoretical background and proofs, visit <https://katherine983.github.io/pyusm/intro.html>

 Examples:
 ```python
 import pyusm